Generating an OpenAPI document and SDK from Spring Boot

 and @ApiResponses

-has been annotated to show that it returns a publication successfully (200
+is annotated to show that it returns a publication successfully (200

-status) or an error (404
+status) or returns an error (404

-status) if the publication isn’t found.
+status) when the publication isn’t found.

-Step 5: View the generated OpenAPI document
+Examining the generated OpenAPI document

 Now that we’ve built the Spring Boot application, let’s generate and examine the OpenAPI document to understand how the Java code translates into API specifications.